 How the SEE program can help

-- Improved confidence and ability to engage in the community
+- improve their confidence and ability to engage in the community

-- Obtaining new or improved vocational skills for further study or employment
+- learn new or improve their vocational skills for further study or employment.

 Referral to the SEE program

 To seek a referral to the SEE program, eligible job seekers should discuss eligibility with the following providers:

 For Online Employment Services participants (OES) and volunteer job seekers (i.e. those not on an income support with activity requirements), please contact the Digital Services Contact Centre on 1800 314 677 to organise a referral to the SEE program.

 If you are not receiving income support and are interested in enrolling in SEE, you will first need to register as a volunteer job seeker with Centrelink (Services Australia).
 Volunteer job seekers do not have mutual obligation requirements; in other words, you will not have to look for work or report to Centrelink as a volunteer participant in SEE.

 SEE clients who are on income support may also be eligible for the Language, Literacy and Numeracy Supplement of $20.80 per fortnight.